Data Privacy Settings in Power BI (Business Intelligence)

 Example:

 Let’s say that you are building an Employee Performance report.
-The report is pulling all the data for each employee from an Excel sheet.
+The report pulls all the data for each employee from an Excel sheet.
 The data contains sensitive information such as Date of Birth, SSN, or Credit Card Number.
 You do not want to risk sending this data to other data sources for additional performance benefits.
 Hence, you can mark the Privacy Level of this source as Private, and the data will not leave Power BI.

 Example:

-4. Public
+4. Public:

 Example: